It is well with me only when I have a chisel in my handMichelangelo 1475-1564

 This is the first in a five-part series about the Mortise Chisel, especially the Japanese version.

-Also called the “Joiner’s Chisel” in Japan, this is a specialized chisel used by specialist craftsmen to cut precise, smallish joints when making furniture, cabinetry and joinery.
-Carpenters don’t use it, and few have in that august trade have even seen one.
+Also called the “Joiner’s Chisel” in Japan, this is a specialized chisel used by specialist craftsmen to cut precise, smallish mortise & tenon joints when making furniture, cabinetry and joinery.
+Carpenters don’t use it, and few in that august trade have even seen one.

-In this post your humble servant will introduce a tiny bit of the terribly long history of the mortise and tenon joint, and give a description of this specialized chisel.
+In this article your humble servant will introduce a tiny bit of the terribly long history of the mortise and tenon joint, and give a description of this specialized chisel.

 We will discuss what to look for in a good mortise chisel and how to examine it with an eye to increasing its performance.
 This is something most users of chisels never consider, but it can make a big difference in the case of mortise chisels.
 Indeed, I daresay most Gentle Readers will mutter the equivalent of “Bless us and splash us” when they read it.